Diegobg12/NY-instanews/README.md

 ##  CONFIG STEPS

- + Download initial documents from [Project 3 - Instanews App](https://red-wdp-ws.herokuapp.com/project/project-03/)
+ + Download initial documents from [Instanews App](https://red-wdp-ws.herokuapp.com/project/project-03/)
  + Create initial folder and files such as `js` `index.html` `sass`.
  + On the project folder in your terminal install `npm install`.
  + Instal gulp with `npm install gulp --save-dev`.